telekom/mp-dccp/Documentation/process/stable-kernel-rules.rst

 Procedure for submitting patches to the -stable tree
 ----------------------------------------------------

- - If the patch covers files in net/ or drivers/net please follow netdev stable submission guidelines as described in Documentation/networking/netdev-FAQ.txt
  - Security patches should not be handled (solely) by the -stable review process but should follow the procedures in :ref:`Documentation/admin-guide/security-bugs.rst <securitybugs>`.